top of page

 A sober living home provides a supportive, substance-free environment where individuals can practice recovery skills before fully transitioning back into independent living.
 Unlike inpatient rehab, sober living typically doesn’t include 24/7 clinical care.
 Instead, it emphasizes accountability, peer support, and structured routines.

 👉 Want a refresher on what sober living offers?
-Read our post on What to Expect in a Sober Living Home
+Read our post on What to Expect in a Sober Living Home.

 Typical Length of Stay in Sober Living